Fauna

 A Red-Tailed Hawk.

-Red-Tailed Hawks and other bird predators can be seen.
-Listen for the characteristic scream of the the Red-Tail as you hike.
-They are beautiful in flight, with their red-pinkish tails backlit by the sun.
-If you are really lucky, you may see one carrying its prey — perhaps a field mouse or a snake.
+If you are particularly lucky, you may see one carrying its prey–perhaps a field mouse or a snake.
 See our Checklist of Seasonal Birds for a more complete list of the birds you can see along the trail.

 California Alligator Lizard